 The Best Late Night Chinese Food in Toronto

-The best late night Chinese food in Toronto has never been, and will probably never be, about the frills.
-At 3 am on a Saturday morning, it's not exquisite ambience or knowledgeable servers that matter, but rather how quickly you can stuff steaming hot piles of Chinese food into your collective gullets.
-True to form, most of the restaurants on this list have little, if not zero, ambience, but what they do offer in abundance are heaps of crispy chicken, spring rolls, ginger beef and even the odd dim sum.
-Delicious, delicious late night dim sum.
-Put simply, these popular places ensure that you'll never be found wanting when it comes to late night gluttony in this humble city of ours.
+The best late night Chinese food in Toronto is all about heaping amounts of good food at reasonable prices - something that the restaurants on this list deliver in spades.
+For cravings of crispy chicken, spring rolls, ginger beef and even the odd dim sum, these popular places ensure you'll never be found wanting when it comes to late night gluttony in this humble city of ours.